-The solutions of the equations depend on the value of α.
-When α≤1, the equations do not provide a positive solution.
+The solutions of the equations depend on the value of recurrent excitation α and baseline gain control BG.
+When α≤1+BG, the equations do not provide a positive solution.
 This explains why the system without recurrent excitation (α=0) cannot generate persistent activity.
-When α>1, the equations provide positive solutions.
+When α>1+BG, the equations provide positive solutions.
 The model generates persistent activities in three different patterns depending on the symmetry of gain control weights, i.e., v<w, v=w, and v>w.